tapdata/tapdata-docs/docs/prerequisites/cloud-databases/tencentdb-for-mongodb.md

  [MongoDB Documentation: How to convert a single node into a replica set]（ https://docs.mongodb.com/manual/tutorial/convert-standalone-to-replica-set/ )<br>
 ```

-> If MongoDB URI is not set to w=major, Tapdata will use the default configuration of w=1, which means that the data is returned after being written to the primary node.
+> If MongoDB URI is not set to w=major, TapData will use the default configuration of w=1, which means that the data is returned after being written to the primary node.
 If the primary node goes down abnormally before the data is synchronized from the primary node to the secondary node, data loss will occur.
 Therefore, it is recommended to use w=major configuration.
 W=majority means that the client can only write the data correctly after it is written to most nodes.

 ### As a Target Database